peerlinks/peerlinks/protocol.md

 protocol.)

 `trustee_display_name` is assigned by the issuer of the link.
 Maximum length of this string is 128 UTF-8 characters and MUST be enforced.
+Minimum length is `1` and MUST be enforced.
 Note that each participant of the channel gets unique "display path" (array of display names) starting from the root.